lindy-labs/opus_contracts/docs/CairoConventions.md

 from starkware.cairo.common.cairo_builtins import HashBuiltin
 ```

-Group imports by sections in the following order, and leave an empty line between each section:
+Group imports by sections and in the following order, and leave an empty line between each section:
 1. Imports from the `cairo-lang` package
 2. Imports from `contracts/*` other than `contracts/lib`
 3. Imports from `contracts/lib`